-Fougasse - focaccia with blue cheese and walnuts Directions
+Instructions focaccia with blue cheese and walnuts

-- Knead the dough by hand for 10 minutes or in an stand mixer with a dough hook for 5 - 8 minutes until it becomes smooth and elastic.
+Knead the dough by hand for 10 minutes or in an stand mixer with a dough hook until it becomes smooth and elastic.
 Create a ball and lay it in a lightly greased bowl.
 Cover the bowl with plastic wrap and let rise for 1 hour or until it doubles the volume.

-- Deflate the dough, add the coarsely chopped walnuts and knead briefly.
+Deflate the dough, add the coarsely chopped walnuts and knead briefly.
 Line a baking sheet with parchment paper.
 Transfer the dough and make it flat with your hands, stretching it in a fairly uniform manner, to create a rectangle.

-- Cover with a cotton cloth and set aside until puffed up (30 – 45 minutes).
+Cover with a cotton cloth and set aside until puffed up (30 – 45 minutes).
 Garnish the fougasse with pieces of gorgonzola.
 Using sharp knife, make 3 diagonal slits on each side towards the center and slightly stretch out the cuts.